DECODEproject/tor-dam/README.md

 echo 'HELLO' | torsocks nc <address.onion> 5000
 ```

-You can find the onion address either in redis, or in the `.dam`
+You can find the onion address either in redis, or in the DAM_HOME
-directory.
+environmental variable where a directory `dam` is created.